microsoft/pxt/docs/writing-docs/macros.md

 ### ghost

-A typescript snippet that should not be displayed but can be used to force the appearance of various blocs in a tutorial.
+A typescript snippet that should not be displayed but can be used to force the appearance of various blocks in a tutorial.

     ```ghost
     let x = 0;